 If a router learns two different paths for the same network from the same routing protocol, it has to decide which route is better and will be placed in the routing table.
 Metric is the measure used to decide which route is better (lower number is better).
 Each routing protocol uses its own metric.
 For example, RIP uses hop counts as a metric, while OSPF uses cost.

 The following example explains the way RIP calculates its metric and why it chooses one path over another.

 RIP has been configured on all routers.
 Router 1 has two paths to reach the subnet 10.0.0.0/24.
 One path is goes through Router 2, while the other path goes through Router 3 and then Router 4.
-Because RIP uses the hop count as its metric, the path through Router 1 will be chosen, because the subnet is only one router away.
+Because RIP uses the hop count as its metric, the path through Router 1 will be used to reach the 10.0.0.0/24 subnet.
+This is because that subnet is only one router away on the path.
 The other path will have a higher metric of 2, because the subnet is two routers away.

-The following table lists what various routing protocols use as a metric:
+The following table lists the parameters that various routing protocols use to calculate the metric: